tschneidereit/typed-objects-explainer/core.md

 points at the `to` point (and each point consists of two `float64`s, which are 8 bytes each).

-Unlike for arrays and structs, accessing a field of primitive type does not return a typed object.
+Unlike for structs, accessing a field of primitive type does not return a typed object.
 Instead, it simply copies the value out from the array buffer and returns that.
 Therefore, `toPoint.x` yields the value `1`, not a pointer into the buffer.